-- To plan and monitor coverage, continuity and progression in Digital Literacy throughout the school.

-- To support and guide colleagues to select the most appropriate teaching and learning methods and resources to meet the ICT needs of the full range of pupils.

-- To evaluate the teaching and learning of ICT in the school through monitoring activities including

-- a) Lesson observations

-- b) Work and planning scrutiny

-- c) Pupil discussions

-- d) Analysis of results and assessment data

-- e) Attending planning meetings

-- f) Staff training

-- g) Informal discussions

-- To use this analysis to identify effective practice and areas for improvement and in conjunction with SLT take action to further improve the quality of teaching and learning across the school.
+- To plan and monitor coverage, continuity and progression in Digital Literacy throughout the school. - To support and guide colleagues to select the most appropriate teaching and learning methods and resources to meet the ICT needs of the full range of pupils. - To evaluate the teaching and learning of ICT throughout the school. - · To use this analysis to identify effective practice and areas for improvement and in conjunction with SLT take action to further improve the quality of teaching and learning across the school.